kgisl/pythonFDP/units/importantTopics-kgashok.md

 Want a ToC?
 View at http://j.mp/importantPy
 # Useful links to explore

-j.mp/python30  - Python in 30 minutes!
+j.mp/python30  - Why Python?
+What's in Python?
+Where in Python?
+All in 30 minutes!

 ## To read and incorporate